 Registrants must earn a total of twenty (20) hours in each two-year renewal period.
 Service Worker registrants are required to earn 2 hours on mental health disorders common to veterans and their families and one hour of social work ethics.
 These must be taken either online or face to face, and as Service Worker Registrants are not eligible to use independent study

 Reporting Continuing Education:

-Use the record or certificate issued by your continuing education provider, you need not submit the recording form.
-The recording form should be used only for independent study or if you have lost the attendance certificate or record provided at the training; please make every effort to use the record provided at your training
+Use the record or certificate issued by your continuing education provider.
+The Board's recording form should be used only for independent study or if you have lost the attendance certificate or record provided at the training; please make every effort to use the record provided at your training

-Submit earnings annually and/or 90 days prior to renewal of license.
-Please allow plenty of time as the Board is required to do random audits of continuing education, and this may delay processing if additional information is required. make copies of your CEUs so you can keep track of the credits you have; Board staff do not always have time to answer individual questions on the number of credits you have.
+If you do not use CE Broker, submit earnings annually and/or 90 days prior to renewal of license.
+Please allow plenty of time as the Board is required to do random audits of continuing education, and this may delay processing if additional information is required.
+Make copies of your CEUs so you can keep track of the credits you have; Board staff do not always have time to answer individual questions on the number of credits you have.